Settlement

 3. **Position 3** with **PerpsHub Hedger**: unrealized loss of **$250**

-Bob is $150 in profit overall, and wants to close Position 3.
-But his allocated balance is too low to cover the $250 loss.
+Bob is $150 in profit overall and wants to close Position 3, but his allocated balance is too low to cover the $250 loss.

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.symm.io/trader-documentation/how-trading-works-in-symmio/settlement.md?ask=<question>
+GET https://docs.symm.io/trader-documentation/how-trading-works-in-symmio/settlement.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.